Our History in Richmond Theatre

 Flash forward to the summer of 2021, Nathaniel Shaw was working for Joel Bassin as a guest director at Firehouse.
 Following a rehearsal of the US Premiere of The Barber of Moville, Bassin informed Shaw that he was ready to retire, and asked if he would consider merging The New Theatre and Firehouse to create a more durable, effective organization with their shared commitment to new plays.
 After a brief courtship and thorough due diligence, both boards voted unanimously to bring the two organizations together.

-Firehouse’s 30th Anniversary season, set to kick off with Angelica Chéri’s Berta Berta, will be the first season of The New Theatre at Firehouse.
-It will also be the first production on the newly minted Carol Piersol Stage, following Firehouse and 5th Wall’s joint effort to honor their shared founder in the playhouse that holds the lion’s share of her creative history.
+Firehouse’s 30th Anniversary season kicked off with Angelica Chéri’s Berta Berta, as the first production at The New Theatre at Firehouse.
+Berta Berta was also the first production on the newly minted Carol Piersol Stage, following Firehouse and 5th Wall’s joint effort to honor their shared founder in the playhouse that holds the lion’s share of her creative history.
 Both Carol Piersol’s legacy of adventurous new work, and Bassin’s meaningful expansion of community participation, are firmly embedded in the vision of new Producing Artistic Director Nathaniel Shaw.
-With the addition of New Theatre core commitment and values, Firehouse is poised to become an essential and vibrant incubator of new American theatre, where we are all welcome, where we are all seen, and where we are all inspired.
+With the addition of New Theatre core commitments and values, Firehouse is poised to become an essential and vibrant incubator of new American theatre, where we are all welcome, where we are all seen, and where we are all inspired.

 Since its inception, Firehouse Theatre has premiered new plays, created and encouraged new work, hosted emerging and established artists from many disciplines, and has earned a reputation as an accessible and diverse space for performances of all kinds.